layer6ai-labs/CNNEmbed/README.md

 <a name="dataset"/>

 ## Dataset
-To run the model, download the dataset from here and extract them to a `data` folder.
-The directory structure is as
+To run the model, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/CNNEmbed/CNNEmbedData.tar.gz) and extract them to a `data` folder.
+You should structure your `data` directory as follows:
-follows:
 ```
 data
   ├─ imdb_sentiment
   │   └─ imdb_sentiment.mat
   ├─ amazon_food
-  │   ├─ train_data.pkl
+  │   ├─ amazon_train_data.pkl
-  │   └─ test_data.pkl
+  │   └─ amazon_test_data.pkl
   └─ word2vec
-      ├─ GoogleNews-vectors-negative300.mat
-      └─ dict.txt
+      └─ GoogleNews-vectors-negative300.bin
 ```
 Provide the path to the `data` folder as the argument to `--data-dir` when running `train.py`.